-The writing is on the wall: A luxurious experience is no longer enough to attract today’s globally-minded traveler.
+The writing is on the wall: A luxurious experience is no longer enough to attract today’s globally minded travelers.
 As the travel and hospitality industry bounces back, sustainability will be the driving force behind the haves and the have-nots.

-A perfect example of greenwashing occurs when hotels preach about how they replaced all their single-use shampoo and conditioner bottles with full-size refillable containers in guest rooms, yet haven’t set up proper recycling practices onsite for the rest of their single-use plastics, or does not dispose of their waste responsibly causing harm to the surrounding ecosystems.
-The new generation of travelers, awakened to the effects of over-tourism, will increasingly become wise to these tricks of the trade and gravitate towards hotels and operators who successfully integrate sustainable practices at every stage of their operations.
+A perfect example of greenwashing occurs when a hotel preaches about how they replaced all their single-use shampoo and conditioner bottles with full-size refillable containers in guest rooms yet haven’t set up proper recycling practices onsite for the rest of their single-use plastics, or do not dispose of their waste responsibly causing harm to the surrounding ecosystems.
+The new generation of travelers, awakened to the effects of over-tourism, will increasingly become wise to these tricks of the trade and gravitate towards hotels and operators who successfully integrate sustainable practices at every stage of their business operation.

-With this in mind, existing properties and new developments will need to assess every area of their design, operations, and local impact to ensure that they are walking the talk.
+With this in mind, existing properties and new developments will need to assess every area of their operation and local impact to ensure that they are walking the talk.
 Sustainable tourism does not just refer to ecological concerns but also protecting and enriching the destination as a whole, taking into account the social, historic, economic, and cultural factors at play in addition to environmental.
-Successful ventures in the luxury leisure sector must incorporate sustainability into all areas of operation at the outset, ensuring the sustainable practices are incorporated at every pillar, including Place, People, Materials, Energy, Water, and Waste.
-These are the guiding principles behind Luxury Frontiers‘ sustainable design ethos.
+Successful ventures in the luxury leisure sector must incorporate sustainability into all areas of operation at the outset, ensuring that sustainable practices are incorporated at every pillar, including Place, People, Materials, Energy, Water, and Waste.
+These are the guiding principles behind Luxury Frontiers sustainable design ethos.

 An example of a luxury resort exemplifying sustainable tourism is Nayara Tented Camp, located in the Arenal National Park in Costa Rica.
 Nestled in a rainforest regenerated from clear-cut agricultural land, the resort is now home to a sloth sanctuary maintained by the operator.
 The development enriches the local community by providing training and upskilling, while the tented structures are designed to conserve energy and water.
 Since opening in November of 2019, Nayara Tented Camp has been acclaimed by the luxury eco-sensitive traveler.